MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/deleting-your-ontology.md

 ---
-title: Enterprise Graph concepts - Input data | Microsoft Docs
+title: Deleting your ontology in Enterprise Graph by Microsoft | Microsoft Docs
-description: Setting up your graph input data
+description: The steps you need to take to delete your ontology Enterprise Graph by Microsoft
 author: microsteve

+ms.service: enterprise-graph
 ms.topic: tutorial
-ms.service: enterprise-graph
-ms.date: 03/29/2019
+ms.date: 03/27/2019
 ms.author: stflanag
 ---